Mathematics

 Special Educational Needs Disability (SEND)

-All children will have Quality First Teaching.
+All children will have Ordinarily available inclusive practice within mathematics.
 Any children with identified SEND may have work additional to and different from their peers in order to access the curriculum.

 Impact